Cam Grout

 Robert Cameron "Cam" Lundy Grout (born October 23, 1939) is a Canadian former butterfly and freestyle swimmer who swam for the Montreal Amateur Athletic Association and McGill University and represented Canada in the 1960 Rome Olympics.

 Grout was born October 23, 1939, in of Montreal, Quebec, to Mr. and Mrs. Robert Lundy Grout and attended Montreal's Lower Canada College in High School.
 At the age of 13, he started swimming and competing with the Montreal Amateur Athletic Association, appearing as (MAAA) in publications.

 In his swimming career, Grout would hold a variety of provincial records for Quebec as well as Canadian records.
 In January, 1960, he set a Canadian record for the 400 Individual Medley at the MAAA pool in Montreal with a time of 4:41.
-In the same meet, he set a Candian record in the 100-yard freestyle of 50.3.
+In the same meet, he set a Canadian record in the 100-yard freestyle of 50.3.

 1960 Rome Olympics

 He competed in three events at the 1960 Summer Olympics in Rome, placing 18th in the 100-meter freestyle with a time of 58.0, 21st in the 200 meter butterfly with a time of 2:27.7.

-In the 4x100 meter Medley Relay, where the Canadian team finished fourth and made the finals with a time of 4:16.8, Grout swam the butterfly leg with Canadian teamates Bob Wheaton, Steve Rabinovitch, and Dick Pound.
+In the 4x100 meter Medley Relay, where the Canadian team finished fourth and made the finals with a time of 4:16.8, Grout swam the butterfly leg with Canadian teammates Bob Wheaton, Steve Rabinovitch, and Dick Pound.
 The Americans were heavily favored and took the gold with a large seven second margin, recording a combined time 4:05.4.